sammi-turner/Flask-Journal-App/README.md

 This app is a fork of [this repo](https://github.com/jakerieger/FlaskIntroduction) for this [blog post](https://www.center-the-div.com/2020/06/notes-to-self-python-flask-database-app.html).

-# Do you need to use the virtual environment?
+# To use the virtual environment

-If all the modules listed in the 'requirements.txt' file are installed globally, then the virtual environment won't be required.

-But if the virtual environment is required, then enter the following commands
+Enter the following commands

 ```
 $ cd env/bin/